 Pets in the Cabin

-American Airlines allows small pets (at least 8 weeks old) to travel in the cabin if the combined weight of the pet and carrier does not exceed 20 lbs (9 kg).
-Pets must remain completely in their carrier, with the door closed, and under the seat during the entire flight.
-American Airlines does not accept pets in the cabin to/from Hawaii, Bolivia, Chile, Uruguay, Argentina, Venezuela, or on transatlantic flights.
-Within and between the United States and Canada, Mexico, Central America, Colombia, and the Caribbean, the pet fee is $125 per carrier.
+American Airlines allows cats and dogs to travel in the cabin if they are at least 8 weeks old and the combined weight of the pet and carrier does not exceed 20 lbs (9 kg).
+Small pets must remain completely inside a carrier and under the seat during the entire flight.
+The fee for pets traveling in the cabin is $125

 Pets in Checked Baggage

 American Airlines accepts up to 2 pets as checked baggage for active-duty U.S. military and U.S. State Department Foreign Service personnel traveling on official orders.
 Unfortunately, other pets are not permitted as checked baggage.

 Dogs and cats can be transported as cargo with American Airlines Cargo, also known as American PetEmbark.
 Each passenger is permitted to bring 2 pets that are at least 8 weeks old and do not exceed 100 lbs (45 kg) with a carrier.
 Rates vary depending on distance of travel.